JoshuaKGoldberg/package.json-validator/README.md

 Want to run your own copy?
 You are welcome to clone or fork this repo

 # Future ideas...
+* Support for NPM specific fields
+* Choice between the type of validation
 * An API
 * A node based command line interface, that would allow for plugins for editors